rdubois-crypto/FreshCryptoLib/tests/README.md

-# Fresh Crypto Lib (FCL) : Examples
+# Fresh Crypto Lib (FCL) : tests

+A set of examples of integration of the FCL.

 ## Content
 ### WebAuthn:
-Implementation of the ECDSA P256
+Implementation of the ECDSA P256 for WebAuthn using hardhat.
 Forked from https://github.com/btchip/Webauthn.sol

 Optimization of ecdsa verification using FCL_elliptic.sol library.